-Understandably, going before a U.S. Citizenship and Immigration Services (USCIS) officer and answering intimate and extensive questions can be intimidating, but rest assured that an interview notice is not any cause for alarm.
+Understandably, going before a U.S. Citizenship and Immigration Services (USCIS) officer and answering intimate and extensive questions about a marital relationship with a foreign spouse can be intimidating, but rest assured that an interview notice is not any cause for alarm.
 An interview is a routine part of the marriage-based adjustment of status process.

 An immigration attorney can be a powerful ally during the marriage-based adjustment of status application process, including helping you prepare for your interview.
-And, while you are not required to have an attorney present, bringing competent counsel can help facilitate a pleasant experience and, perhaps more importantly, serve as a confidence booster.
-Every case is unique, but here’s a look at what you can generally expect and how to prepare for your interview.
+And, while you are not required to have an attorney physically present with yourself, bringing competent counsel who understands immigration law can help facilitate a pleasant experience and, perhaps more importantly, serve as a confidence booster.
+Every case is unique, but here’s a look at what you can generally expect and how to prepare for your adjustment of status application and interview.

-Interviews are the means by which U.S. Citizenship and Immigration Services evaluate immigrants who wish to obtain legal permanent residence (green card) in the United States.
+Interviews are the means by which U.S. Citizenship and Immigration Services evaluate immigrants who wish to obtain lawful permanent resident status (green card holder) in the United States.
 Understandably, going before a USCIS officer and answering USCIS marriage interview questions can be intimidating, but rest assured that an interview notice is not a cause for alarm.

 Why am I Being Interviewed for my Adjustment of Status (AOS)?

-An interview for adjustment of status is a routine part of the marriage-based adjustment of status process, and USCIS uses it to confirm information that you have already submitted, while also affording you the opportunity to present new evidence.
+An interview for adjustment of status is a routine part of the marriage-based adjustment of status process, and USCIS uses it to confirm information that you have already submitted on your adjustment of status application, while also affording you the opportunity to present new evidence.

-The purpose of the interview is to verify that a visa is immediately available to you, that you are not otherwise inadmissible, and, most poignantly, that you and your spouse entered into a bona fide marriage rather than for the sole purpose of receiving a green card.
+The purpose of the interview is to verify that a visa is immediately available to you, that you are not otherwise inadmissible, and, most poignantly, that you and your immigrant spouse entered into a bona fide marriage rather than for the sole purpose of becoming marriage green card holders.

 How Should I Prepare for My AOS Interview?

-Typically, when a couple receives their interview notice, they will have about four (4) to six (6) weeks to prepare.
-Your interview confirmation notice will include a great deal of information about what you should take with you to the interview, which you should begin collecting and organizing early on to give yourself ample time.
+Typically, when a couple receives their adjustment of status interview notice, they will have about four (4) to six (6) weeks to prepare.
+Your interview confirmation notice will include a great deal of information about eligibility requirements and what you should take with you to the interview, which you should begin collecting and organizing early on to give yourself ample time.

 What Should I Bring to the USCIS Interview?

-This information may include, but is not limited to:
+This information for the USCIS interview may include, but is not limited to:

-- Your sponsoring spouse’s proof of citizenship (or, in some situations, legal permanent residence), proof of employment, and pay stubs.
+Your sponsoring spouse’s proof of citizenship (or, in some situations, legal permanent residence as a lawful permanent resident instead of unlawful presence), proof of employment, and pay stubs.

-It’s important to be prepared with answers to the officer’s questions.
-You and your spouse should go over possible questions and work together to recall memories.
+It’s important to be prepared with answers for the USCIS officer and their questions.
+You and your foreign national spouse should go over possible questions and work together to recall memories.
 But, it’s equally important not to “over memorize” facts ahead of time.
 A rehearsed presentation may cause a red flag.
 Again, be yourself.